 An OLE object that has been embedded in the text is treated by TextMaker as if it were a character within the text.
 Thus, it is bound up within the flow of the text.

 Instead of being embedded, an OLE object can be inserted as an OLE object frame that will remain at a fixed position on the page.
-You will find more information about this in section "OLE object frames" beginning on page 276.
+You will find more information about this in section OLE object frames.